BRB67/17uote3ollection/173Bible/173TheKingJamesVersionOfTheBible.md

 much money as it is worth he shall give it me for a possession of a buryingplace amongst you.

+23:10 And Ephron dwelt among the children of Heth: and Ephron the Hittite answered Abraham in the audience of the children of Heth, even of all that went in at the gate of his city, saying, 23:11 Nay, my lord, hear me: the field give I thee, and the cave that is therein, I give it thee; in the presence of the sons of my people give I it thee: bury thy dead.

 ## The Book of Psalms

 	Psalm 01